pattlebass/Music-DJ/README.md

 * Higher quality samples
 * MIDI player
 * Tempo changer
-* Actually opening the saved project (it currently doesn't work)

 ## How to download
 At the moment, this is an Android and Windows only app.
 Apple's policy makes me unable to release on IOS.
 If you want a linux version, let me know.